 Income Protection Insurance is designed to pay you a monthly amount to cover your wages and allow you to continue to support yourself and your family should you be temporarily unable to work.
-There are many insurers out there offering Income Protection, but I believe that the top three policies are offered by AIG, Legal & General, and Aviva.
-Let’s take a look at why:
+There are many insurers out there offering Income Protection, but I believe that the top two policies are offered by Legal & General, and Aviva.

 Legal & General

 Legal & General’s Income Protection Insurance is one of the most comprehensive policies around, particularly for those in low-risk jobs and higher earners, as they have a maximum benefit cover of up to £200,000 per year.
 They offer a second medical opinion service should you need it and will donate up to £300 to cover your consultation.
 Sounds good, but what about those all-important defaqto ratings?